pers2022/cnp/README.md

-Since all my incoming and outgoing communication or more generally information is intercepted and I can only get bullshit wherever I try.
-And I am not resourceful to begin with, the full extent of their doings is not knowable to me.
+Since all my incoming and outgoing communication, or more generally, information, is intercepted and I can only get bullshit wherever I try.
+And I am not resourceful to begin with.
+The full extent of their doings is not knowable to me.
 It is up to someone capable to find out everything.

 Even if you dgaf about me, another human being, I think you still should find out what happened and are still happening.\
 Unless you are part of the persecutors group.\